 - Leg Lock Type: Twist Lock

 The W-2204 is the carbon fiber version.
-There’s also an aluminum version that shares many of the same specs but is a little heavier, a little less stiff, and quite a lot cheaper.
+There's also an aluminum version that shares many of the same specs but is a shade heavier, a little less stiff, and quite a lot cheaper.

 While a little larger than many of the other travel tripods, the extra heft provides both more stability and extra weight-bearing strength.